 To Our Stakeholders:

-- The GPA Midstream Association classifies companies that complete 1 million or more midstream operational workhours in one year as Division 1.
-The 2020 industry average for GPA Division One companies, EnLink’s peer group, is 0.67.
+- The GPA Midstream Association classifies companies that complete 1 million or more midstream operational workhours in one year as Division I. The 2022 industry average for GPA Division I companies, EnLink’s peer group, is 0.67.
 EnLink calculates TRIR by multiplying the number of recordable injuries by 200,000 work hours and dividing by EnLink's total actual work hours.

 - EIA U.S. Natural Gas Production and U.S. Emissions by Energy Source